Braeger Chevy helped make these videos

 Removing the coolant reservoir cap on a warm engine could cause the cap to fly off at a high rate of speed and fluid to spray out of the reservoir.
 Always wear safety goggles when working on your Camry.
 Promptly wipe up any spilled fluid as it is highly toxic.
 Animals love its sweet taste, so even a spilling a small amount on your garage floor can end up in the dog's stomach pretty quickly.
 If you notice an oily surface in your coolant, immediately have your mechanic inspect your Camry for head gasket leakage

-Because you have to start somewhere2006 Toyota Camry LE 2.4L 4 Cyl.
+Learning how to jump your car before you need to is an excellent idea2006 Toyota Camry LE 2.4L 4 Cyl.

 There's no reason to check the washer fluid level without adding some - see how to do it here!2006 Toyota Camry LE 2.4L 4 Cyl.